 The Volunteer Management Solution: Assign specific lengths of service.

 Term limits for volunteers?
 You bet!
 Every position needs a job description that clearly states when the position begins and ends.
 This has two advantages.
 First, it prevents The Pillar from monopolizing ministry so roles, tasks, and groups are available to new people.
 Second, it prevents volunteers from burning out.
 Many may want to step down but feel obligated to continue because “no one else will do it.”
 You must change the culture in your church to promote the idea that no one person does it all.
 As ministry is shared, the load becomes lighter.
 Pillars need to understand that the goal is to equip others so ministry is multiplied, rather than trying to become Superman or Wonder Woman to keep the church going.

 Usually Volunteers For: Boards, committees, or positions that call for an exchange of ideas and resources.

 The Challenge: Appears to be in agreement (in public) but later tries to force a personal agenda.

 This passive-aggressive person sits back quietly while decisions are made, waiting to see if the classroom carpet will be her favorite color or whether his favorite entertainer is selected for the outreach event.
 If not, long after the time for healthy input, this volunteer silently transforms into a monster and attacks!

-The Solution: Focus on unifying your team to work as one.
+The Volunteer Management Solution: Focus on unifying your team to work as one.

 A team works best when everyone works together to support a common goal.
 Begin with basic training that teaches team members the importance of a unified effort.
 During meetings, openly ask for feedback and suggestions, but make sure the group knows that once a decision is made, everyone needs to support it.
 Even the paid church staff may have different opinions, but successful staff members are those who put aside their personal agendas for the growth of the church’s total mission.